-You may work in groups of 1-4 students, comprised of students from either grades 9-10 or grades 11-12.
+The contest has two divisions: Junior (Grades 9-10), and Senior (Grades 11-12).
+You may work in a group of 1-4 students, but all students in the group must be in the same division, i.e., from either Grades 9-10 or Grades 11-12.
 All members of the group must be students currently enrolled in an Ontario high school.

 Students who are interested in participating in the York University Biophysics Contest should register by clicking the button in the banner at the top of the page or by clicking here.
 Registration is free.
 Through registration, it will be possible for organizers to communicate with potential participants during the course of the contest.

 For each division (Junior or Senior), there will be 1st, 2nd, and 3rd place awards, as well as honourable mentions.
 Prizes will be awarded to the winners as follows: